Snapchat/KeyDB-docs/docs/cluster-spec.md

 1. `CLUSTER FAILOVER` command with `TAKEOVER` option is able to manually promote a replica node into a master *without the majority of masters being available*.
 This is useful, for example, in multi data center setups.
 2. Migration of slots for cluster rebalancing also generates new configuration epochs inside the local node without agreement for performance reasons.

-Specifically, during manual reshardings, when a hash slot is migrated from a node A to a node B, the resharding program will force B to upgrade its configuration to an epoch which is the greatest found in the cluster, plus 1 (unless the node is already the one with the greatest configuration epoch), without requiring agreement from other nodes.
+Specifically, during manual resharding, when a hash slot is migrated from a node A to a node B, the resharding program will force B to upgrade its configuration to an epoch which is the greatest found in the cluster, plus 1 (unless the node is already the one with the greatest configuration epoch), without requiring agreement from other nodes.
 Usually a real world resharding involves moving several hundred hash slots (especially in small clusters).
-Requiring an agreement to generate new configuration epochs during reshardings, for each hash slot moved, is inefficient.
+Requiring an agreement to generate new configuration epochs during resharding, for each hash slot moved, is inefficient.
 Moreover it requires an fsync in each of the cluster nodes every time in order to store the new configuration.
 Because of the way it is performed instead, we only need a new config epoch when the first hash slot is moved,